-An accounting journal contains the same information as a ledger but is presented in chronological order rather than by category.
+An accounting journal contains the same information as a ledger but it is presented in chronological order rather than by category.
 A company’s general journal is the everyday repository for transactional information.

 Companies may also keep special journals that break out information related to specific transaction types.
 Special journals tend to be used for high-volume transaction types.
 This helps to stop the general journal from becoming overwhelmed.

 As journals fulfil the same purpose as ledgers, physical books tend to be formatted the same way.
 They have two columns with debits being entered on the left and credits on the right.
 In some cases, however, companies will use single-entry bookkeeping in journals.
-This means each transaction will be recorded as either a debit or a credit, not both.
+This means that each transaction will be recorded as either a debit or a credit, not both.

 Single-entry bookkeeping is not as robust as double-entry bookkeeping.
 It is, however, simpler and therefore usually faster.
 This can make it a practical option for special journals which tend to fill up very quickly.